 We especially noticed this with Shining 3D’s EinScan software.
 In 2017, when reviewing the EinScan-SP, Pierre-Antoine went so far as to say that “the software feels like a collection of functionalities glued together without a real backbone.”
 Last December, he listed EinScan software as one of the HX scanner’s advantages.

 Other brands have also made leaps and bounds, like Artec with their AI-based Artec Studio software which even made it possible to double the resolution of their Eva and Leo scanners.
 GOM is another staple brand, delivering excellent, advanced 3D scanning software solutions as we saw with the ATOS Q (though it isn’t handheld).

-Generally speaking, point cloud processing and editing is faster, too, and this is partly fuelled by incremental PC enhancements.
-You can’t run 3D scanning software without a decent graphics card or sufficiently fleshed out RAM.
+Generally speaking, point cloud processing and editing are faster, too, and this is partly fuelled by incremental PC enhancements.
+You can’t run 3D scanning software without a decent graphics card or sufficiently fleshed-out RAM.

 Basically, a few years ago, you’d need a whole bunch of cables to plug your equipment in.
 When we reviewed the Creaform HandySCAN 700 back in 2017, we were pleasantly surprised by their smart cable management system; there are still several cables, but they’re all linked together so you only have to watch out for one cable when you scan.
 Since then, we’ve seen this kind of system slowly become the new norm.

 But why not go wireless?
 To our knowledge, and excluding dynamic SLAM 3D scanners, there’s only one wireless 3D scanner on the market right now and it’s the Artec Leo.
 Wireless is priceless, but 3D scanners require a lot of processing power.
 It isn’t possible to pack such an amount of power into a small device while keeping it lightweight, and we currently don’t have the resources to transfer so much data without cables (this may change with the arrival of 5G).